yehonadav/gen.js/README.md

 # GEN JS (currently in a closed beta)
-GEN JS is NEXT JS based, ready to go components.
+GEN JS is NEXT JS based ready to go components.
 With intent of building applications modularly.
 On one hand enabling a service is as simple as a 1 liner.
 On the other hand every service can be drilled down and configured.